Sioux City metropolitan area

-The Sioux City metropolitan statistical area, as defined by the United States Census Bureau, is an area consisting of five counties in three states – Iowa, Nebraska, and South Dakota, anchored by the city of Sioux City, Iowa.
-As of the 2010 census, the MSA had a population of 168,825 (though a 2017 estimate placed the population at 182,608).
-In the future, Wayne County would be considered by some people and politicians as an additional sixth county.
+The Sioux City metropolitan statistical area, as defined by the United States Census Bureau, is an area consisting of four counties in three states – Iowa, Nebraska, and South Dakota, anchored by the city of Sioux City, Iowa.
+As of the 2020 census, the MSA had a population of 145,940.
+Plymouth County, Iowa, was removed from the definition of the MSA prior to the 2020 census.